-Molycop is very pleased to announce the completion of the acquisition of the assets of the JLW Services business.
-Molycop assumed control on the 1st of April, 2021 and will now rebrand the business as MOLYCOP360.
+Molycop is pleased to announce the completion of the acquisition of the assets of the JLW Services business.
+Molycop assumed control on 1 April 2021 and will now rebrand the business as MOLYCOP360.

 In recent years, Molycop has become a key customer of JLW Services, consuming the scrap steel generated from mattress and tyre processing in its electric arc furnace (EAF) steelmaking process in Newcastle, NSW.
 Following the installation of polymer injection technology at its EAF facility, Molycop will also start substituting steelmaking carbon derived from fossil fuels with crumbed tyre rubber.